marcusreimold/MetaboMind/README.md

 The `MemoryManager` stores its entropy snapshot under `data/last_entropy.txt` by default.
 Goal and reflection texts are kept in `data/goal.txt` and `data/last_reflection.txt`.
+All cycle logs are written to `data/metabo_log.jsonl` and the unified knowledge graph persists as `data/metabograph.gml`.

 ## Setup